 - Avoid excessive fat in your diet.
 Eat lean cuts of red meat and use low fat dairy products.

 Go for a mammogram every two years.
 For those who are high risk, it may be more often.
 Follow up with your doctor if you detect any changes in your breasts.
-This year, during National Breast Cancer Awareness Month, learn all you can about breast cancer and how to prevent it.
+This year, during National Breast Cancer Awareness Month, learn all you can about this cancer and how to prevent it.
 It’s one more way of aging well and living a healthy lifestyle.